-Are you looking for OnlyFans stock?
-To be perfectly up front, you currently cannot buy shares of OnlyFans.
-It’s a privately run company that’s owned by a parent company called Fenix International Limited.
-Fenix is actually somewhat of a mysterious company based out of the U.K. Little is known about Fenix except that it does own OnlyFans.
+What is Onlyfans stock price, and are they publicly traded?
+Investors cannot purchase shares of Onlyfans because they are a private company called Fenix International Limited.
+Fenix is somewhat of a mysterious company based out of the U.K. Little is known about Fenix except that it does own OnlyFans.
 So a privately owned social media platform is gaining international headlines.
-In fact, it’s seen a spike in new users during the coronavirus pandemic.
+It’s seen a spike in new users during the coronavirus pandemic.
+Snapchat is a publicly traded company on the New York Stock Exchange that traders can invest in (NYSE: SNAP).

 So is OnlyFans just an online purveyor of pornography?
 The mainstream does treat it this way.
 But at its core, OnlyFans is a site that helps adult film stars and sex workers provide their service to clients; while keeping them safe.